-While MYOB software packages will give you a whole stack of numbers on your business’ performance to chew on, there are a few hospitality-specific numbers you should be tracking.
+While your online accounting software can give you all kinds of numbers relating to your business’ performance to chew on, there are a few hospitality-specific numbers you should definitely keep a close eye on.

 Some business owners are great at analysing their businesses and finding efficiencies in places unknown.
 Others are in it for the passion of creating great food – not creating great numbers.